beamable/UnrealSDK/Docs/docs/user-reference/beamable-services/content.md

 	- Each developer has it own Realm (Example: Realm1, Realm2, Realm3)
 	- The `Dev` Branch (If using Git) of the project is the **Source of Truth** shared for all developers, and each developer is working on this branch
-	- Each Developer Test their chances on their own realm and when done commits those changes to the `Dev` Branch so the rest of team can have access to this.
+	- Each Developer tests their changes on their own realm and when done commits those changes to the `Dev` Branch so the rest of team can have access to this.
 	- After pulling the `Dev` Branch, each developer should publish the new version of the content to their realms,so here can keep working in sync with the Dev branch.

-## Defining Custom Content Types
+## `UBeamContentObject` and Custom Content Types

-## `UBeamContentObject` and Sub-types
 In Unreal, you define content schemas as sub-classes of `UBeamContentObject` or any of its sub-types available in the SDK ( `UBeamItemContent` , `UBeamGameTypeContent` , etc...).
 Every content type must define a unique string id for that particular type and a function that returns it.

 The following example of `UBeamCurrencyContent` shows how that can be done: